alidcastano/alidcastano.com/content/articles/2016-05-29-BeUniquelyValuable.md

 Passion is a lovely affair---until reality slaps you in the face and you realize how ill-equipped you are to make it on your own in life.

 The effects of passion became clear when I tried to start my first startup.
 A couple months in, my co-founders and I sat down to discuss equity.
 One was a programmer.
 The other a good communicator.
 As for me?
-Frankly, I couldn't describe what I brought to the table---because I didn't bring anything concrete.
+An introvert unable to describe what he brought to the table---because I didn't bring anything concrete.
 Without a base of concrete skills, all I was, was a passionate idea guy; as rare and valuable as the average student.

 From that point forward, I made the resolution to use any remaining time, inside or outside of class, to become useful---to develop concrete skills.
 Only then, would I worry about passion.